Ruth Beaglehole: Personal life and death

 Beaglehole was married for several years to Art Goldberg, an attorney, and had three children, including Rabbi Susan Goldberg.
 Her sister-in-law was the politician Jackie Goldberg.
 Another sister-in-law was the epidemiologist Ruth Bonita.
 Beaglehole died on April 21, 2025, at the age of 81.

 Legacy

-Beaglehole was a pioneer in nonviolent parenting education and a community leader whose work influenced generations of families in Los Angeles.
-She was considered an expert in her field and was interviewed and quoted by many journalists on topics related to early childhood education and healthy parenting behavior.
+Beaglehole was an early advocate for nonviolent parenting education in Los Angeles.
+She was frequently interviewed by journalists on early childhood education and parenting.
 In her later years she traveled to India, Japan, Africa, and New Zealand to lead trainings on nonviolent parenting and domestic violence.